section-engineering-education/engineering-education/content/articles/How-to-start-up-with-Socket-Programming-with-Java/index.md

 #### Methods used in Client Socket
 - `public InputStream getInputStream()` - returns an InputStream object for receiving data.
 Our Server will keep on receiving messages until client sends "BYE".
 - `public OutputStream getOutputStream()`- returns an OutputStream for sending data.
-- `BufferReader()` - Wraps inputStreamReader to improve efficiency.
+- `BufferReader()` - Wraps inputStreamReader to improve efficiency
-- `BufferWriter()` - Wraps outputStreamReader to improve efficiency.
+- `BufferWriter()` - Wraps outputStreamReader to improve efficiency
 - `BufferedWriter.flush()` - Flushes the streams.
 The flush method is invoked when the buffer is complete.
 - `void close()`- closes all streams and the socket.